-The Sennheiser ME3 is our long-time favorite, best-selling, and least returned headset microphone.
+The Sennheiser ME3 was long our personal favorite and only recently was displaced by the lighter FlexyMike Dual Ear Cardioid.
+Many still consider the ME3 to be the best wired microphone for use with speech recognition software.
 It is highly accurate and uncanny in its ability to reject external noise.